October 30, 2018

 My life and career has taken me from Iran to Sweden to the U.S. I have seen the people of each country suffer the consequences of extremism, social and political polarization, and loss of civil discourse and compassion.
 The outcome never works to the benefit of the average person.

-Medicine, and nursing in particular, are about service without prejudice or preconception toward a person no matter what his or her race, color, religion, sexual orientation, or country of origin.
+Medicine, and nursing in particular, are about service without prejudice or preconception toward a person no matter what their race, color, religion, sexual orientation, or country of origin.
 We were reminded of this today when it was revealed that three of the physicians who treated the alleged synagogue shooter in the emergency room were Jewish.
 I’m sure many of the nurses working that day were, as well.
 That they rendered the best possible care to someone who came into the ER yelling of his desire to exterminate every one of their faith is testimony to their professionalism.

 As UW president Ana Mari Cauce recently said: